 5. Don’t forget your camera.

-You’ll want to capture your once-in-a-lifetime whale watching experience, so don’t forget to bring your camera or video recorder.
+You’ll want to capture your once-in-a-lifetime whale-watching experience, so don’t forget to bring a high-quality digital camera or action video like a GoPro or DJI.

 With these tips in mind, you will surely have a great time whale watching.
 Remember, the best time to see whales is during their migratory seasons.
 So plan your trip accordingly and get ready for an unforgettable experience.